joswr1ght/aiptrack/PRODUCT.md

 - A user can have multiple roles (e.g., both athlete and coach)
 - Federated authentication is supported through external_id field

+### Data Constraints

+   - Email addresses must be valid; no requirement for uniqueness
+   - Coaches can only manage athletes within their associated gyms
+   - Within a gym, any coach can manage any athlete to add performance data and observe their progress
+   - Administrators must approve a coach and gym assignment before they can manage athletes (maybe this is an is_approved boolean field in the User-Gym relationship table?)
+   - If coach or gym is archived, athlete data remains in the system

+### Performance Data

+   - Multiple performance metrics can be recorded in a single session

+### Missing Tables/Relationships:

+7. **User Roles & Permissions**: How are gym-coach relationships stored?
+8. **Audit Trail**: Do you need to track who created/modified records?
+9. **Notifications**: How are notification preferences and delivery tracked?
+10. **File Management**: How are uploaded images/videos managed in the database?

+## Data Model

 ### Users Data

 + id: UUID